Keymasterkid/CrashWatch/README.md

 - `prefix`: Command prefix (default: "!")
 - `tracker.updateInterval`: How often the tracker updates (in milliseconds)
 - `tracker.incrementAmount`: How many seconds to add each update
+- `database.type`: Storage type ('json' or 'sqlite')
+- `database.sqlitePath`: Path for SQLite database (if using SQLite)
+- `database.verbose`: Enable SQL query logging (SQLite only)
+- `database.jsonPath`: Path for JSON storage (if using JSON)

+## Database Support

+The bot now supports two database types:

+1. **JSON Storage**
+   - Simple file-based storage
+   - Good for small deployments
+   - Data stored in `data/trackers.json`
+   - Automatic backup system
+   - Easy to read and modify manually

+2. **SQLite Storage**
+   - More robust database storage
+   - Better for larger deployments
+   - Data stored in `data/trackers.db`
+   - Automatic migration from JSON to SQLite
+   - Better performance and reliability
+   - Connection pooling
+   - Automatic retry mechanism
+   - Health monitoring
+   - WAL mode for better performance
+   - Configurable query logging

+### Migration from JSON to SQLite

+When switching to SQLite:
+1. Set `database.type` to `'sqlite'` in `config.js`
+2. The bot will automatically migrate data from JSON to SQLite
+3. A backup of the JSON file will be created
+4. Migration status is tracked to prevent repeated migrations
+5. Automatic rollback if migration fails
+6. Progress tracking during migration
+7. Detailed error reporting

 ## License